3 MIN WATCH

 Everyone does planning—and sometimes we get paralyzed by over planning.
-Each city department has its own plan and sometimes it is tough to see how it will all fit together.
+Your city likely has a lot of plans (like capital improvement plans, infrastructure plans, community health improvement plans and others) on top of department plans.
+Sometimes it is tough to see how it will all fit together.
 Wherever you find yourself, you know it’s time for a solid citywide procedure, so you likely searched for “What is a strategic plan?”
 You’ve come to the right place.

 The first step in creating a solid plan is to open the lines of communication.
 Include your staff, managers and directors, city council, and citizens.
 You’ll want to engage your staff as much as possible to know your plan focuses on the right initiatives.
 Without everyone on board from the beginning, the strategy is likely doomed.
 So once you’ve established great communication, you’re ready to start in on the five main elements of a citywide plan.